blbadger/blbadger.github.io/logistic-map.md

 \theta_{n+1} = 2\theta_n \bmod 1
 $$

-Iterations of this map on $1.1101001$ yeild
+The first few iterations of this map on $1.1101001$ are

 $$
 \theta_0 = 0.1101001 \\